 I also want to point out that collaboration is also paramount in creating a safe space.
 When you align yourself beside your team, instead of above your team, the space is safe.
 I don’t mean you can’t be in charge and leading, but you can lead standing next to someone.
 You can lead by sitting in the middle of the table instead of the head.
 You can lead by lifting your team up, sometimes above you.

 Because of the recent violence against women and men (Chaplin Bujdoss reminded me that it is violence) coming from Hollywood, Networks and the Whitehouse, the notion of a safe space has seemingly never existed.
 But I want to remind you that it does exist.

 I believe we can create, live and work in a safe space.
 I believe you can create a safe space for your home, your children, your employees, your actors, your dancers, your spouses, your partners, your lovers.
 Remember, it’s not about you, it’s about us.
 Communicate what you want and need clearly, while being totally direct.
 And Collaborate.
 Yes, even with your children.
 Listen to them, hear them and implement their ideas to create this safe space that together, you will share.

 And finally, we must support the women and men who are not in safe spaces, by giving them voice and offering up safe space to them.
 When a space is free from fear, ego, the possibility of sexual abuse or abuse of power, human potential increases exponentially.
 We can have lives filled with happiness, creativity, and fulfillment that brings about positive social change.
 I invite you to become more deeply compassionate and brutally strong.

 About This Contributor

-Executive Producer of Speakers Who Dare and award winning director, writer and producer of film, television and theater.
+Executive Producer of Speakers Who Dare and award winning director, writer, speaker and producer of film, television and theater.